Glossary

 Lap/Lapping

 One Skater has lapped an opponent if the Skater has passed the opponent twice in a row without the opponent having passed the lapping Skater in between.
-If a Jammer passes an opponent for the second time, but the second pass was not “earned,” the Jammer is still said to have lapped their opponent, and may earn a “re-pass” on said opponent to score the missed point.
+If a Jammer passes an opponent for the second time, but the second pass was not “earned,” the Jammer is still said to have lapped that opponent, and may earn a “re-pass” on said opponent to score the missed point.

 Lead Jammer

-The Lead Jammer is the first Jammer to establish superior position to the foremost in-play Blocker, having already earned a pass on all Blockers excluding those ahead of the Engagement Zone.
+The Lead Jammer is the first Jammer to establish superior position to the foremost In Play Blocker, having already earned a pass on all Blockers excluding those ahead of the Engagement Zone.

 Linking